paloukari/NIH-Chest-X-rays-Classification/README.md

 [Code for Attention Layer](src/v3-train-simple-xray-cnn-multi-binarizer.ipynb)

 We can attempt to improve our model through the use of an attention layer.
 The attention layer localizes the region of the image that is strongly activating the specific classes, in this case, a particular diagnosis.
-This can improve the performance of the network as well as ultimately aid in the interpretability of our model by visualizing the attention layer as shown below in the following figures.
+This can improve the performance of the network as well as ultimately aid in the interoperability of our model by visualizing the attention layer as shown below in the following figures.

 ![Attention Improvement](images/attention_improvement.png)